 5. If desired, use a healthy oil or fat, to moisturize your skin after it has dried.

 If you have oily skin you can reduce the amount of water and increase the amount of vinegar.
 If your skin is dry or sensitive, you can reduce the amount of vinegar.
 Start with the recipe above and increase the amount of apple cider vinegar as you determine how your skin reacts.

 Interestingly, salt can be helpful in hydration, but too much can actually have the reverse effect.
 Because of that, you may need to adjust the salt according to your skin type.
 If your skin is still producing too much oil, go ahead and increase the amount of salt.
-If your skin feels too dry, you can reduce the amount of salt, but I suggest reducing the amount of vinegar, and only reducing the amount of salt as a last resort.
+If your skin feels too dry, you can reduce the amount of salt.
 Again, start with the solution above and use it 1-2 times a day, to get a sense for how to adjust it for your skin type.

 You can keep this solution in a spray bottle to spritz and freshen your skin during the day.
 For more refreshment, keep the spray bottle in the fridge.

 If desired, add 3-4 drops of essential oil, making sure to shake the solution to redistribute oil before using.

 I mentioned using an oil, or a fat for moisturizer.
 I like to use a mixture of whipped beef tallow and olive oil.
 I know a lot of people use coconut oil on their face, but it makes me break out.
 Some people like to use straight extra virgin olive oil; whatever you choose, I echo my advice above, try to avoid putting anything on your skin that you wouldn't eat.
 Your skin is very absorbent and it will end up inside of you!